catatsuy/kekkai/README.md

 2. **Immutable Exclude Rules**
    - Exclude patterns are set during manifest generation only
    - Cannot be modified during verification, preventing attackers from hiding changes
-   - Explicitly excludes NFS mounts and log files, while monitoring application dependencies (e.g., vendor directories)
+   - Only exclude server-generated files (logs, cache, uploads, NFS mounts)
+   - Application dependencies (vendor, node_modules) are monitored as they're part of the deployment

 3. **Secure Hash Storage with S3**
    - Deploy servers have write-only access